 The Barrett Family

 My name is Jennifer Barrett.
-I live on a farm in Southwest Arkansas where my husband, Rodney, and I have raised cattle and chickens for 18 years.
+I live on a farm in Southwest Arkansas where my husband, Rodney, and I formerly raised cattle and chickens—for 18 years.
 My family and I moved to this farm when I was in high school (1987).
-I got married in ’91, moved away for 8 years, and then my husband and I moved back to the farm with our small children and took over the operation in late 1999.
+Rodney and I got married in ’91, moved away for 8 years, and then we moved back to the farm with our small children and took over the operation in late 1999.

-Both Rodney and I had grandparents with farms and shared a deep love for country life, agriculture and farm animals.
-We were thrilled to have an opportunity to earn a living doing anything in agriculture so, we were thrilled to leave behind our 9-to-5ers and jumped at the chance to take over my parents’ chicken operation.
-I knew what it took and that it was a hard job but, we were willing to do whatever to allow us to be on the farm.
-We were drawn to be here on this land like a goose is drawn to fly south for the winter.
+Both Rodney and I had grandparents with farms and shared a deep love for country life, agriculture and animals.
+We were thrilled to have an opportunity to earn a living doing anything in agriculture so, we were thrilled to leave behind our civilian jobs and jumped at the chance to take over my parents’ chicken operation.
+We knew it would be hard work but were willing to do whatever to allow us to be on the farm.
+Our connection to the land here primal and strong.

-We raised chickens in my parents chicken houses from late ’99 until 2006 when we could no longer compete with the newer industry standards so, we decided to borrow money (a cool million) and build four new chicken houses.
+We raised chickens in my parents’ chicken houses from late ’99 until 2006 when we could no longer compete with the newer industry standards so, we decided to take out a loan to build four new chicken houses.
 We were proud of our investment and of our farm.
 Rodney had grown up around auto mechanics and had been a working mechanic for nearly a decade before I even met him.
 His skills and work ethic were invaluable and he dedicated himself to being an excellent farmer.

-Then, in 2011, Rodney got sick.
-He began having horrible symptoms that were affecting every aspect of his life and it was beginning to put strain on the farming operation.
-We had never had health insurance because, well, I don’t know how any farmer affords those sorts of things so, we managed to scrape up enough money to pay for a colonoscopy.
-The news came back as ulcerative colitis and, it wasn’t good.
+In 2011, Rodney got sick.
+He began having symptoms that were affecting every aspect of his life including the farming operation.
+We put enough money together to pay for a colonoscopy and the news came back as ulcerative colitis.
 The doctor told us that there was no cure and prescribed some very expensive drugs to combat the symptoms.
 The thought of my beautiful, strong husband living the rest of his life with this thing—with this terrible, awful thing—was such a feeling of hopelessness.
 But, my stubborn will kicked in almost immediately and I determined in my mind that there had to be a better way.
 This couldn’t be the final say.

 Then, in May of 2016, we did a 3-week plant-based program.
 We only had a small amount of animal protein in the first week and then the second two weeks were fully vegan.
 When that program was complete, I felt like a whole new person.
 My mind was so sharp and clear.
 I was sleeping like a baby.
 I had so much vitality and energy and JOY.
 We both did.
 It was revolutionary…but, it raised a million questions.

 I’ve heard that the soul is covered by a thousand veils and this revelation tore down many of them.
 Lightbulbs started to come on in regards to our farming operation.
-It was like my cognitive thinking had been adulterated my whole life with animal protein and, once that was gone, I could see clearly.
-It was this revelation of “if I feel this good by NOT eating what I’m raising, then…why??
+It was like my cognitive thinking had been adulterated my whole life and I could finally see clearly.
+The big haunting question was “if I feel this good by NOT eating what I’m raising, then…why??
 Why is any of this happening?”

 Just after that first 21 days of plant based eating, I remember standing in one of our chicken houses the day before they went to slaughter and feeling so heavy with grief that they were all going to die…and for what?